alanng10/class-lang/Docue/Article/Sande/a.md

 The var Type is 64 bits IntType.
 The var cannot be assigned to.

-Struct vars, glob vars and local vars that are arrays, are 1 dimensional arrays.
+Var that has StorageType that is array, is 1 dimensional array.

 Calculate memory index with int operation operate lang elements is enough element to do any calculate of memory index.